-You can apply to be considered for this exemption to leave managed isolation if you have an exceptional reason.
-It allows us to consider the personal circumstances you are facing and balance that with protecting the New Zealand public from COVID-19.
+You can apply for an exemption from managed isolation if you have an exceptional personal circumstance.
+We need to balance this with the need to protect the New Zealand public from COVID-19.

 Who can apply

-- for other exceptional circumstances that will be considered on a case by case basis.
+- other exceptional circumstances that will be considered on a case-by-case basis.

-You must agree to adhere to the conditions of your release plan before an exemption can be granted This will include keeping 2 metres apart from family and loved ones.
+If an application is successful, you will need to agree to a strict release plan that sets out where you will visit, and for how long.
+You must agree to adhere to the conditions of your release plan before an exemption can be granted.
+This will include keeping 2 metres apart from family and loved ones.

 This could mean the time you spend with family and loved ones is monitored with less privacy than you expected.
 You should think about whether you are comfortable with this before you apply.